crdcamp/HindSite/README.md

-# The Preliminary Purpose of This README.md File
+# The Purpose of This README.md File

-As of now, this README.md file is for personal notes I can refer to while discovering how a Monte Carlo simulation works.
+This README.md file is mostly for personal notes I can refer to while discovering how a Monte Carlo simulation works.
+It's more of a lesson log to hammer in what I've learned rather than being purely a guide for running this code.
 Big thanks to the book "Fooled by Randomness", by Nassim Nicholas Taleb, for inspiring this super interesting project.
+There are so many valuable concepts in this book that I feel this is the best way to fully digest them.
+I also might be stealing his rhetoric here and there, so I apologize if I occasionally sound pretentious.

+# The Purpose of This Project

+HindSite is meant to give me new insights into my Robinhood account and the trades I've made using a Monte Carlo simulation.
+I started this project in February of 2025, which has been a very uncertain time for U.S. markets.
+This uncertainty, in combination with Taleb's "Fooled by Randomness", has made me worry about the resilliance of my portfolio and my understanding of risk.
+I've taken a very organic approach to investing so far, and my intuition seems to be working for now.
+However, I've finally decided to blend some statistics into the mix, as I believe the best and most sustainable way to invest is through organic thought mixed with statistical analysis.

 # An Introduction To The Monte Carlo Simulation